JessicaNations/angular-safari/README.md

     * Visit
     * About
     * Support
+* might make an img slider of cards
+* share button
+    * Extra credit: set it overlapping the image and text
+# Events
+* Link to hours?
 * Event Cards (maybe carousel)
 * OR Animal gif/carousel
 * ?instagram carousel? do they moderate that?